-Researchers use animal testing in preclinical research in order to determine the overall safety of many new drugs, treatments, or other products.
+Researchers use animal testing in preclinical research in order to determine the overall safety and effectiveness of many new drugs, treatments, or other products.

 In order to determine the overall impact of a drug, treatment, or product researchers carefully choose which animal subject they will use.
 Furthermore, medical devices or drug testing can take years to complete.
 It’s truly essential to make the right animal testing choice.
 Therefore, the animal test subject has to meet several unique requirements specific to each test.

 Anytime preclinical research involves the testing of new drugs or products, research teams consider a number of different animal subjects.
 It’s important for researchers to determine which animal models will work best for each particular treatment or product.
 If they make the wrong choice testing results may not be correct.
 Then testing may have to start all over again.
 In the worst case, new products or drugs could hit the market and harm the humans who use them.

 The decision of which animal to use in a new preclinical research test is complex and includes different factors.
 Some examples include the type of drug being tested, the size of the animal, the lifespan of the animal, and the characteristics of the animal.